Medical negligence

 If you feel you have been misdiagnosed, it is important that you have the knowledge on how you can advocate for your health and ensure a healthcare professional listens.

-How can a misdiagnosis or a delayed diagnosis happen?
+How can medical misdiagnosis - or a delayed diagnosis - happen?

-Recent research we undertook, has revealed that nearly 1 in 5 (17.2%) know they have been misdiagnosed by a medical professional.
-This goes to show that anyone could be misdiagnoses and it is important to understand how it happened..
+Research we undertook has revealed that nearly 1 in 5 people surveyed (17.2%) know they have been misdiagnosed by a medical professional.
+This goes to show that anyone could be misdiagnosed, and it is important to understand how it could happen so you know what to look out for.
 Some key contributors to misdiagnosis are:

 - Understaffing and overworked healthcare professionals – Doctors and nurses are frequently handling more patients than they should, leading to rushed consultations and errors.